FlaxEngine/FlaxDocs/manual/scripting/serialization/index.md

 Flax uses the **Json** format to store scripts and objects state.
 It's a lightweight and very standardized format.

 Flax's C# API contains a build-in methods to serialize and deserialize objects, even at runtime.
 See [JsonSerializer](https://docs.flaxengine.com/api/FlaxEngine.Json.JsonSerializer.html) class.
-Under the hood, Flax uses custom [Json.NET](https://github.com/JamesNK/Newtonsoft.Json) which is a popular high-performance JSON framework for .NET.
+Under the hood, Flax uses a custom fork of [Json.NET](https://github.com/JamesNK/Newtonsoft.Json), which is a popular high-performance JSON framework for .NET.

 ## Serialization rules